LSSTDESC/surveycodex/galcheat/data/README.md

 #### `zeropoint_airmass`

 Airmass value at which the zeropoint is computed.
+The airmass is commonly defined as the optical path length through the atmosphere relative to the zenith path length.

 Filter parameters
 -----------------